kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 :::note

 You’ll need to ensure you have some test tokens to pay for gas fees.
-You can claim test tokens from our verified faucet: https://faucet.litprotocol.com/
+You can claim test tokens from our verified [faucet](https://chronicle-yellowstone-faucet.getlit.dev/).

 :::